Abel3581/c3-g23-t/README.md

 ## Despedida

-Fue un gusto para nostros trabajar en este proyecto, compartir nuestros conocimientos y sobre todo aprender.
+Fue un gusto para nosotros trabajar en este proyecto, compartir nuestros conocimientos y sobre todo aprender.
 Con :heart:

+It was a pleasure for us to work on this project, share our knowledge and above all learn technologies

 ### Linkedin
 - :alien:[Ian](https://www.linkedin.com/in/ian-fern%C3%A1ndez-a72598179/)
 - :robot:[Tomás](https://www.linkedin.com/in/padillatom/)